HadrienG2/subwoofer/README.md

-    * If you observe that the highest ILP configuration is slower than the next-highest configuration, I advise re-running the benchmark with `more_ilp_configurations` added to the set of Cargo features, in order to make sure that your benchmark runs do cover the most throughput-bound ILP configuration.
+    * If you observe that the highest ILP configuration is slower than the next-highest configuration, I advise re-running the benchmark with `more_ilp_configurations` added to the set of Cargo features, in order to make sure that your benchmark runs do cover the fastest, most throughput-bound ILP configuration.
 But this will increase execution time.
 - `source` indicates where the input data comes from.
 As the CPU accesses increasingly remote input data sources, the relative impact of subnormal operations should go down, because the CPU will end up spending most of its time waiting for inputs, not computing floating-point operations.
     * By default, we only cover the data sources where the impact of subnormals is expected to be the highest.
-If you want to measure how it goes down when the code becomes more memory-bound, then add `more_data_sources` to the set of Cargo features.
+If you want to measure how the impact of subnormals goes down when the code becomes more memory-bound, you can add `more_data_sources` to the set of Cargo features.
 But this will increase execution time.
 - `%subnormals` indicates what proportion of subnormals is present in the input.
+    * The proposed `measure` benchmark configuration tests subnormal shares with enough percentage resolution to precisely probe the overhead curve on all CPUs tested so far.
+Your CPU model may have an overhead curve that can be precisely probed with less percentage resolution (leading to faster benchmark runs) or that requires more percentage resolution for precise analysis (at the expense of slower runs).
+In that case you may want to look into the various available `subnormal_freq_resolution_1inN` Cargo features.

-The presence of leading zeros in numbers within the benchmark name may confuse you.
-This is done to ensure that entries within the criterion report at `target/criterion/report/index.html` are sorted correctly, as criterion sadly does not use a name sorting algorithm that handles multi-digit numbers correctly at the time of writing.
+The presence of leading zeros in numbers within the benchmark name may slightly confuse you.
+This is needed to ensure that the entries of criterion reports like `target/criterion/report/index.html` are sorted correctly, because criterion sadly does not yet use a name sorting algorithm that handles multi-digit numbers correctly at the time of writing...

 ## Analyzing the output